gavincarr/cloudfunc-geturilist/README.md

 url (following redirects), and saves the final content (and HTTP response headers) to an output Google Storage Bucket object, one object per requested url.
 Output objects can be named in various ways, but default to using the sha1 hash of the requested url.
-Output files are in WARC (Web ARChive v1.1) format, gzip- compressed.
+Output files are in WARC (Web ARChive v1.1) format, gzip-compressed.

 Because cloud functions have a limited timespan (540s/9min), you will have to experiment to see how many urls you can process at a given concurrency level